 If you have more than one address, you will need to provide your permanent physical address on your application.
 This address must match your primary address as listed with Social Security and Medicare.
 Your address will be used to determine your product eligibility and plan premiums.
 Failure to report your correct address can delay the processing of your application or result in the loss of coverage.
 If needed, you may also provide an alternate address (such as a Post Office Box) where you prefer to receive mailings.

-With all options, you are required to continue paying your Medicare Part B premium unless otherwise paid for by Medicaid or another third party.
 If you qualify for Low Income Subsidy, your premium may be reduced based on the level of subsidy for which you qualify.